 - Add the mint leaves to the cooled water, making sure the mint is fully immersed in the water.
 Leave it for several hours or overnight to let the flavors steep into the water.

 - On the day you are serving, pour your desired choice of beverage into a large pitcher.
 Pour the minted sugar water through a strainer into the pitcher.
 (This will keep the pieces of ginger and mint from from getting into the pitcher.)

 - Taste for sweetness and you can add more by dissolving a little sugar and water as desired.
 If the beverage is too sweet just add in a little more soda or tea, or add water.

 - Stir in a couple of fresh mint leaves for garnish.

 - Serve with crushed ice in each glass.

 Keep a large bucket of crushed ice nearby.
-So as to not dilute the ‘mocktail’ add the ice after you fill the glass and enjoy a refreshing drink.
+So as to not dilute the ‘mocktail’ add the ice after you fill each glass and enjoy a refreshing drink.

 PLEASE SHARE &